How to get Tezos¶

 This is easier than setting up a complete development environment, like developers do.
 However, this method is recommended for expert users as it requires basic knowledge of the OPAM package manager and the OCaml packages workflow.
 In particular, upgrading Octez from release to release might require tinkering with different options of the OPAM package manager to adjust the local environment for the new dependencies.

-Currently Octez is being developed for Linux x86_64, mostly for Debian/Ubuntu and Arch Linux.
-The following OSes are also reported to work: macOS (x86_64), Arch Linux ARM (aarch64), Debian Linux (bullseye), Ubuntu Linux (focal).
+Currently Octez is being developed for Linux x86_64, mostly for Ubuntu and Fedora Linux.
+The following OSes are also reported to work: macOS (x86_64), Arch Linux ARM (aarch64), Debian Linux (x86_64).
 A Windows port is feasible and might be developed in the future.

 Note